Biography

 Jeffrey H. Perry

-February 16, 2023 — Weil’s Employment Litigation Practice Group Head John P. Barry and U.S. Antitrust/Competition Practice Co-Head Jeffrey Perry participated in a panel presentation entitled “Goodbye Non-Competes?
+February 16, 2023 — Weil’s Employment Practice Group Head John P. Barry and U.S. Antitrust/Competition Practice Co-Head Jeffrey Perry participated in a panel presentation entitled “Goodbye Non-Competes?
 The FTC’s Proposed Rule,” which was sponsored by The Conference Board’s ESG Center.
 During this presentation, they discussed the U.S. Federal Trade Commission’s Non-Compete Clause Rule, its practical impact on companies, the prospects for, and potential challenges to, the rule, and what companies should do to prepare in the event it is implemented.

 Latest Thinking